vidyavarshinig15/SwarCure---Healing-Through-Indian-Classical-Sound/README.md

 ## 🙏 Acknowledgments

-- Traditional Indian classical musicians and therapists
+- Traditional Indian classical musicians and therapists for their wisdom
 - Open source community for amazing tools and libraries
-- Beta testers who provided valuable feedback
+- Beta testers and early adopters for valuable feedback
+- Indian classical music research community

 ---